graphite-project/graphite-web/docs/config-local-settings.rst

   Provide a list of HTTP headers that you want forwarded on from this host when making a request to a remote webapp server in CLUSTER_SERVERS.

-REMOTE_PREFETCH_DATA
-  `Default: False`

-  If enabled it will fetch all metrics using a single http request per remote server instead of one http request per target, per remote server.
-  This is especially useful when generating graphs with more than 4-5 targets or if there's significant latency between this server and the backends.

 REMOTE_EXCLUDE_LOCAL
   `Default: False`

   Try to detect when a cluster server is localhost and don't forward queries

 REMOTE_RENDERING